Galactic dark matter halos: From anisotropic fluids in general relativity to Horava-Lifshitz gravity: Introduction

 This motivates renewed scrutiny of the alternative logical possibility: that the rotation-curve anomaly reflects not an additional matter component in galaxies, but an incompleteness of the GR description, as argued in~\cite{Sanders:2002pf, Ferreira:2009mm, Bekenstein:2010mg}.
 In this view, one seeks minimal or controlled modifications of the gravitational sector—exemplified historically by MOND-like phenomenology~\cite{Milgrom:1983ca}—capable of reproducing the observed near-flat rotation curves while remaining consistent with established tests in the Solar System and with gravitational lensing and cosmological constraints.

 In this work, we extend both possibilities by pursuing an unconventional link between dark matter in galactic halos and broken symmetries in GR and Horava-Lifshitz (HL)~\cite{HL} leading to violations of energy conservation.
-On the one hand, as pointed out in~\cite{Magueijo:2024mach, Magueijo:2024dmssr, Magueijo:2024stsb}, controlled violations of energy conservation (arising, for example, from evolving physical laws~\cite{Magueijo:2023eco}) can produce dark matter like dust fluids.
-Following these results, we attempt to break GR's spacetime diffeomorphism invariance by adding a new term to the potential.
+On the one hand, as pointed out in~\cite{Magueijo:2024mach, Magueijo:2024dmssr, Magueijo:2024stsb}, controlled violations of energy conservation (arising, for example, from evolving physical laws~\cite{Bassani:2025hmu, Magueijo:2023eco}) can produce dark matter like dust fluids.
+Inspired by these results, we modify the reduced GR theory by adding a new term to the potential.
 Although introduced on the geometric side, any potential deformation that preserves the (reduced) first-class structure is indistinguishable from an effective stress-energy, as argued in~\cite{Carroll:2000fy}.
 Our results confirm this, establishing a link between deformations in the potential and Dirac's hypersurface deformation algebra (HDA).
-Hence our GR-side modification collapses to an anisotropic fluid rather than a genuinely modified-gravity with energy conservation violations.
-Crucially, we show how the anisotropic fluid successfully reproduces the correct density scaling, while still failing to flatten rotation cruves.
+Hence, within the reduced LTB framework, our GR-side modification is more properly interpreted as an effective anisotropic fluid than as a genuine modified-gravity theory with energy-conservation violations.
+At this phenomenological level it reproduces the expected density scaling, but still fails to support flat rotation curves.
 On the other hand, HL theory reduces the full 4D space-time symmetry to a 3D spatial one, supplemented by a global time invariance.
-This reduced symmetry modifies the HDA, producing an effective pressureless dust component whose conservation equation is violated.
-As pointed out in~\cite{shinji_review} and~\cite{Bassani:2025hl}, the associated source term can generate scaling profiles compatible with single isothermal scaling (SIS) and with dark-matter-like rotation-curve profiles in LTB spacetimes.
+This reduced symmetry modifies the Hamiltonian constraint, producing an effective pressureless dust component whose conservation equation is violated.
+As pointed out in~\cite{shinji_review} and~\cite{Bassani:2025hl}, the associated source term can generate scaling profiles compatible with singular-isothermal-sphere (SIS) scaling and with dark-matter-like rotation-curve profiles in LTB spacetimes.
 Leveraging this result, we find a class of solutions leading to positive scaling dark matter energy density and flat rotational profiles, while setting strict constraint on the allowed parameters.